just4give/birdwatcher/README.md

 ### Data Collection Mode

-Set the variable to 1 which will bring the application to data collection mode.
+Set the variable to Y which will bring the application to data collection mode.
 ```
 EI_COLLECT_MODE_IMAGE
 ```